 This reading is at the Phoenix Art Museum (1625 N Central Ave, Phoenix, AZ 85004).
 Layli Long Soldier and Timothy Yu read at the UA Poetry Center on November 2nd at 7:00 p.m.
+The local opener for this event is Bojan Louis.
 Readings in Phoenix are presented in partnership with the Phoenix Art Museum and with support from lead sponsor the Virginia G. Piper Center for Creative Writing, with additional support from the ASU Creative Writing Program, the Maxine and Jonathan Marshall Chair in Modern and Contemporary Poetry, the Literary & Prologue Society, and Superstition Review.

 The Poetry Center is proud to present Layli Long Soldier and Timothy Yu, who will read from their work.
 After the reading, there will be a short Q&A and a book signing.